stegojulia/Houseplant-care-tracker/README.md

 * More care features (fertilising, repotting, pruning, pest control).
 * Adding images representing the plants and their condition.
 * Editable fields to customise the information that can be entered in the plant records.
 * Predicting houseplants to be watered soon based on past watering frequency.
+Machine learning.
 * Mobile app.

 ## Versions